George Gavan Duffy

-(TD) for the Dublin County constituency from 1921 to 1923.
-He served as a Member of Parliament (MP) for the Dublin South constituency from 1918 to 1921.

 Family

 George Gavan Duffy was born at Rose Cottage, Rock Ferry, Cheshire, England, in 1882, the son of Charles Gavan Duffy and his third wife, Louise (née Hall).
 His half-brother Sir Frank Gavan Duffy (1852–1936) was the fourth Chief Justice of the High Court of Australia, sitting on the bench of the High Court from 1913 to 1935.

 His sister Louise Gavan Duffy came to Ireland in 1907, taught in Patrick Pearse's St Ita's school for girls (Scoil Íde), was along with Mary Colum first Secretary of Cumann na mBan, and was out in the Easter Rising of 1916 in the GPO and Jacob's garrisons.
 She founded and ran Scoil Bhríde, a bilingual school in Dublin, which is still in operation.
 Louise came originally to Dublin, as her mother died in 1889.
 George was raised by three half-sisters travelling from Austria and Germany, at Guilloy, Nice, France.
 He spoke fluent Italian and French received education from Petit Seminaire.
 From there he was sent to Stonyhurst College.

 He qualified with a solicitor's firm in London in 1907.
-He married Margaret Sullivan, on 13 December 1908.
+He married Margaret Sullivan on 13 December 1908.
 They had two children, a son (Colum) and a daughter (Máire).
 Colum Duffy was a legal scholar and law librarian at the Law Society of Ireland.

 Early career

 Gavan Duffy qualified as a solicitor and practised in London.
 He defended Sir Roger Casement at his trial for high treason after the Easter Rising.
 Although the case was unsuccessful and Casement executed, the trial had an enormous effect on Gavan Duffy.
-After sentence was passed on Casement Duffy said: "Ireland has seen her sons aye, and her daughters too suffer from generation to generation always for the same cause, meeting always the same fate, and always at the hands of the same power; and always a fresh generation has passed on to withstand the same oppression."
+After sentence was passed on Casement, Duffy said: "Ireland has seen her sons aye, and her daughters too suffer from generation to generation always for the same cause, meeting always the same fate, and always at the hands of the same power; and always a fresh generation has passed on to withstand the same oppression."
 In 1917, when he was called to the Irish Bar, he came to live in King's Inns, Dublin, where he became immersed in Irish political life.